jagregory/abrash-zen-of-asm/src/chapter-14.md

 There's another meaning to multiple entry points, as well, and that's the technique of using several front-end entry points to a subroutine in order to set up commonly-used parameters.
 I can best explain this by way of example.

-Imagine that we've got a subroutine, `SpeakerControl`, that's called with one parameter, passed in AX.
-A call to `SpeakerControl` with AX set to 0 turns off the PC's speaker, while a call with AX set to 1 turns on the speaker.
+Imagine that we've got a subroutine, `SpeakerControl`{.nasm}, that's called with one parameter, passed in AX.
+A call to `SpeakerControl`{.nasm} with AX set to 0 turns off the PC's speaker, while a call with AX set to 1 turns on the speaker.

-Now imagine that `SpeakerControl` is called from dozens — perhaps hundreds — of places in a program.
-Every time `SpeakerControl` is called, a 2-or 3-byte instruction must be used to set AX to the desired state.
-If there are 100 calls to `SpeakerControl`, approximately 250 bytes are used simply selecting the mode of operation of `SpeakerControl`.
+Now imagine that `SpeakerControl`{.nasm} is called from dozens — perhaps hundreds — of places in a program.
+Every time `SpeakerControl`{.nasm} is called, a 2-or 3-byte instruction must be used to set AX to the desired state.
+If there are 100 calls to `SpeakerControl`{.nasm}, approximately 250 bytes are used simply selecting the mode of operation of `SpeakerControl`{.nasm}.

-Instead, why not simply provide two front-end entry points to `SpeakerControl`, one to turn the speaker on (`SpeakerOn`) and one to turn the speaker off (`SpeakerOff`)?
+Instead, why not simply provide two front-end entry points to `SpeakerControl`{.nasm}, one to turn the speaker on (`SpeakerOn`{.nasm}) and one to turn the speaker off (`SpeakerOff`{.nasm})?
 The code would be as simple as this:

 ```nasm
 ; Turns the speaker on.